wzulfikar/lifelog/personal/tgl-summer-workshop-2016.md

 Nothing better than getting updated and having more friends at the same time.

-_**6. Do you like Penang and why do you like it?**_
+**_6. Do you like Penang and why do you like it?_**

 This is my first time visiting Penang, and by far, I like Penang in a way that it has so many industry.
 For students like me, with the help of CREST, it can be the center of self-development process and a must-visit place.

-If someone ask me whether he should visit Penang or not, moreover to attend CREST events, I'll undoubtedly say, "Yes, you should!".
+If someone asked me whether he should visit Penang or not, moreover to attend CREST events, I'll undoubtedly say, "Yes, you should!".